Guntikiwritescode/YahuCode/LANGUAGE.md

 ```

 The key is always a **case**, never an identity label (§9.4).
 OFFICIAL proclaims every
-case is "handled per due process"; the `סודי` face exposes that the same act in the
+case is "handled per due process"; the `סודי` face shows that the same act in the
 same place is routed to different court systems by assigned status. `revoke` hides a
 case from the public record but retains it in `סודי` (invariant I14) — like the list,
 the registry never erases.

-The framing note keeps the butt on **the state running two legal systems while
-proclaiming equal justice** — never on the people.
-The identities are the axis of the
-documented discrimination the satire exposes and the wronged party it defends, never
-the target of the joke and never the operative key.
-The dual-court fact is sourced;
-"apartheid" as a characterization of it is contested and is flagged, never stated as
-settled fact.
-See `docs/sources.md` anchor 17.

 ### The example programs